urbanyoung/Phasor/README.md

 Phasor
 ======

-Phasor is a server extension for Halo PC which focuses on customization of gameplay.
+Phasor is a server extension for Halo PC/CE which focuses on customization of gameplay.

 Features:
   - Scripting system which allows deep customization of gameplay.